Hadokane/CCI_PP4_Radicool_Store/README.md

 Account pages will be handled through the use of Django `AllAuth` which serves as a convenient framework within Django for managing user accounts.

-- The AllAuth HTML templates will be modified via CSS and templating to match the websites overall look and style.
+- The AllAuth HTML templates will be modified via CSS and templating to match the website's overall look and style.

 - Django Crispy Forms will be utilised for consistency.

 - These pages will provide users with the following features and pages:

-    - For the sign up process: sign up, verification email required, email confirmation.
+    - For the sign-up process: sign up, verification email required, email confirmation.

     - For users: login, logout, password resetting.